tkelly1107/Emergency-Warning-App/README.md

 ## Setup
 Packages:

-**PyMongo** is the database where data is stored as objects and can be exported into cvs or json files easily

 **Pandas** is data analysis tool for data structuring and manipulation

 **Google_play_scraper** is an API designed for Python to easily be used for extracting or mining data from Google Play Store